-- 8 "a.
-Income taxes, Federal Insurance Contribution Act 9 taxes, taxes on self-employment income and estate and gift 10 taxes imposed by authority of the United States or any 11 possession of the United States. - "b.
-State and local, and foreign, occupational license taxes, and contributions to state unemployment funds. - "c.
-State and local, and foreign, real property taxes. - "d.
+- 1 "b.
+State and local, and foreign, occupational - license taxes, and contributions to state unemployment funds. - "c.
+State and local, and foreign, real property - 4 taxes. - 5 "d.
 State and local personal property taxes. - "e.
-The generation-skipping transfer (GST) tax imposed on income distributions by 26 U.S.C. § 2601. - "f.
-The taxes described in paragraphs c., d., and e. shall be deductible only to the extent that the taxes are deductible for federal income tax purposes under 26 U.S.C. § 164 (relating to taxes). - "g.
-In addition, there shall be allowed as a deduction, state and local, and foreign taxes, except income taxes, and taxes imposed by authority of the United States or any possession of the United States, which are paid or accrued within the taxable year in carrying on a trade or business or an activity described in 26 U.S.C. § 212 (relating to expenses for the production of income).

-"h.
-Notwithstanding paragraph g., any tax described in any paragraph preceding paragraph g. that is paid or accrued in connection with an acquisition or disposition of property shall be treated as part of the cost of the acquired property or, in the case of a disposition, as a reduction in the amount realized on the disposition of that property.
+The generation-skipping transfer (GST) tax - 7 imposed on income distributions by 26 U.S.C. § 2601. - 8 "f.
+The taxes described in paragraphs c., d., and e. - 9 shall be deductible only to the extent that the taxes are - deductible for federal income tax purposes under 26 U.S.C. § - 11 164 (relating to taxes). - "g.
+In addition, there shall be allowed as a - deduction, state and local, and foreign taxes, except income - 14 taxes, and taxes imposed by authority of the United States or - any possession of the United States, which are paid or accrued - within the taxable year in carrying on a trade or business or - an activity described in 26 U.S.C. § 212 (relating to expenses - for the production of income). - "h.
+Notwithstanding paragraph g., any tax described - in any paragraph preceding paragraph g. that is paid or - accrued in connection with an acquisition or disposition of - 22 property shall be treated as part of the cost of the acquired - property or, in the case of a disposition, as a reduction in - the amount realized on the disposition of that property. - 25 "(4) Losses sustained during the taxable year and - 26 not compensated for by insurance or otherwise if incurred in a - trade or business, in accordance with 26 U.S.C. § 165(c)(1).

-- "(4) Losses sustained during the taxable year and not compensated for by insurance or otherwise if incurred in a trade or business, in accordance with 26 U.S.C. § 165(c)(1). - "(5) Losses sustained during the taxable year and not compensated for by insurance or otherwise, if incurred in any transaction entered into for profit, though not connected with the trade or business in accordance with 26 U.S.C. § 165(c)(2); but, in the case of a taxpayer other than a resident of the state, only as to those transactions within the state. - "(6) Casualty and theft losses sustained during the taxable year of property not connected with the conduct of a trade or business or a transaction entered into for profit as determined in accordance with subsections (c)(3) and (h) of 26 U.S.C. § 165.
+1 "(5) Losses sustained during the taxable year and 2 not compensated for by insurance or otherwise, if incurred in any transaction entered into for profit, though not connected 3 with the trade or business in accordance with 26 U.S.C. § 165(c)(2); but, in the case of a taxpayer other than a resident of the state, only as to those transactions within the state.

+- "(6) Casualty and theft losses sustained during the taxable year of property not connected with the conduct of a trade or business or a transaction entered into for profit as determined in accordance with subsections (c)(3) and (h) of 26 U.S.C. § 165.
 In the case of a nonresident, the deduction shall be allowed only for the losses arising from property located within the State of Alabama and the limitations in 26 U.S.C. § 165 shall be applied with regard only to the taxpayer's Alabama adjusted gross income.
-No loss shall be

-- allowed if at the time of filing the return, the loss has been claimed on a federal estate tax return. - "(7) Losses from debts ascertained to be worthless and charged off during the taxable year of ascertainment, if sustained in the conduct of the regular trade or business of the taxpayer.
+No loss shall be allowed if at the time of filing the return, the loss has been claimed on a federal estate tax return. - "(7) Losses from debts ascertained to be worthless and charged off during the taxable year of ascertainment, if sustained in the conduct of the regular trade or business of the taxpayer. - "(8) A reasonable allowance for the exhaustion, wear and tear of property from which any income is derived, including a reasonable allowance for obsolescence, in accordance with 26 U.S.C. §§ 167 and 168, and an allowance for